ruthnaebeck/blaundry/README.md

 This is a silly game about a bear who likes clean laundry.
 Help the bear gather as many clothes as possible before time runs out.

 Play the game at https://blaundry.herokuapp.com/.
-The bear can be controlled using the left and right arrow keys for movement and the up arrow key or spacebar for jumping.

 # Demo